 In addition, there are a variety of opportunities provided by project management software tools.
 For example, with Epicflow multi-project management software, it’s nearly impossible to make poor planning, as the system forces users to follow a certain protocol to ensure that project plans are executable and valid.

-As it has been mentioned above, one of the reasons causing stress at work is the lack of prioritization, which usually results in bad multitasking.
+As it has been mentioned above, one of the reasons causing stress at work is a lack of prioritization, which usually results in bad multitasking.
 Being busy and working too much is not the same as being efficient.
 Knowing the highest priority task and working on it is the key to employee’s productivity and overall project success.
 There are some techniques that help with prioritization, e.g. Pareto Principle also known as “80/20 Rule”, which means that 80% of the result is determined by 20% of efforts.
 In other words, 20% of high priority tasks determine 80% of project success.

 Proper Resource Management